How to get started in ecommerce

 The first step for any business owner considering ecommerce is to research the platforms available to determine which best fits the needs of your business and your budget.
 There are a number of cost-efficient ecommerce providers that allow small businesses to get up and running in a matter of minutes.
 A full list of the ecommerce providers Avalara works with can be found here.

 When evaluating ecommerce platforms, there are a number of factors to consider, including multiplatform operations, shipping and fulfillment features, security measures, and compliance capabilities.
 If your business is transitioning to online for the first time, simplicity in functionality both on the back end and customer-facing features will likely be top of mind.
 Most ecommerce platform providers have several different plans designed to best fit your business.
-A good rule of thumb when deciding which plan is best for you is to keep in mind the following:
+When deciding which plan is best for you, keep the following in mind:

 - How many products do you plan on selling?
 If you’re not planning to sell a lot of products, a simpler plan with lower rates may be suitable.
 There is no product limit for many providers’ main plans.